-The luau is the quintessential summer party and this amazing backyard luau full of decor you can easily recreate.
-Don’t forget to check out the leis used as banners, ribbon table skirt, and chalkboard welcome sign.
+The luau is the quintessential summer party and this amazing backyard luau is full of decor you can easily recreate…even if you’re on a budget!

 To be fair, there are some over-the-top aspects of the party that are outside the average budget.
 Things like the giant slide, table and chair rentals, the miniature beach, and all the extra greenery add up very quickly.

 But don’t be fooled by the sheer abundance of decor.
 You can adapt many of the unique and creative ideas to host a party people will be talking about for ages to come.